About the Institute and what we do

 The ARI has previously been a recipient of the Queen's Anniversary Prize for its outstanding achievements in Higher and Further Education, including the development of the world's largest fully robotic telescope – the Liverpool Telescope (LT) – and its innovative educational programmes in UK schools and colleges.

-An image obtained from the Liverpool Telescope has recently won a prestigious international photography competition.
+An image obtained from the Liverpool Telescope won a prestigious international photography competition.
 The image, entitled 'Iridis', took first place in the 'Robotic Scope' category of the Insight Astronomy Photographer of the Year 2016.

 The Liverpool Telescope is the main piece of research infrastructure of the Institute and ARI staff have access to 30% of LT time for their own research programmes.